 All nursing and midwifery programmes require an enhanced Disclosure and Barring Service (DBS) check prior to starting the programme and you will not be allowed into practice until you have DBS clearance.
 You must send your certificate to Admissions as per the joining instructions as we no longer receive a copy.
 All students with a police conviction or caution on their DBS certificate will be seen by the programme leader in order to decide whether they are eligible to remain on the programme.
-If you have a concern about your DBS certificate, please contact the programme leader.
+If you have a concern about your DBS certificate, please contact the programme management team.
+Please also see the UWE Student Conduct Policy http://www1.uwe.ac.uk/students/academicadvice/studentconductpolicy.aspx